-The best known islands on the lake are the floating reed islands which are maintained by adding fresh reeds to the surface even as the ones on the bottom decompose.
+The best-known islands on the lake are the floating reed islands which are maintained by adding fresh reeds to the surface even as the ones on the bottom decompose.
 The reeds are used for many things including the reed boats and sails in daily use on the lake and the totora rafts used in the voyages of Thor Heyerdahl, Ra I and Ra II, which crossed the Atlantic Ocean in the 1970s, were built on Suriqui Island.

-From the Bolivian side of the lake, travelers can take the hyrdrofoil tour to see the Lake Titicaca Highlights and learn more the cultural and archaeological significance of the lake.
+From the Bolivian side of the lake, travelers can take the hydrofoil tour to see the Lake Titicaca Highlights and learn more about the cultural and archaeological significance of the lake.
 Isla del Sol and Isla de la Luna lie in Bolivian waters and visitors who want a touch of Ancient Bolivia usually fit in a trip to Samapaita which was more than a mere outpost of Inca civilization.